walshey1117/rmo-landscaping/docs/architecture/technical-implementation.md

   - NextAuth.js for authentication
   - Redis for caching and real-time data
 - **Database**:
-  - SQLite for persistent storage
+  - PostgreSQL for persistent storage
   - Redis for caching layer
 - **API Documentation**: Swagger/OpenAPI
 - **Authentication & Authorization**: